hyperledger/fabric/docs/source/style_guide.md

 **Linking.**

 When linking to another doc, use relative links, not direct links.
 When naming a link, do not just call it "link".
 Use a more creative and descriptive name.
 For accessibility reasons, the link name should also make it clear that it is a link.
-For example, check out [this link to Google](www.google.com).

-**curl vs cURL.**

-The tool is called “cURL”.
-The commands themselves are “curl” commands.

-**Fabric CA.**

-Do not call it "fabric-CA", "fabricCA", or FabricCA.
-It is the Fabric CA.

-**Raft and RAFT.**

-"Raft" is not an acronym.
-Do not call it a "RAFT ordering service".

 **All docs have to end with a license statement.**